Welcome to Entangled Worlds

 Root in community.

-Your eyes are opening to the ecological connections around you - and to what happens when they are broken.
-This is the beginning of rooting radically in place and in community.
-Overtime, your eyes begin to open to the ways that humans and the more-than-human are partaking in creative ecological community-making around you.
+Once you begin a practice of foraging hope, your eyes open to the ways that humans and the more-than-human are partaking in creative ecological community-making around you.
 Humans planting pollinator gardens in the middle of six lane highways.
 The river painting bluebells upon the crumbling brownfield site.
 Ants planting gardens of ten million trilliums on formerly-cleared hills made of ancient reefs.
-See how nature grows when humans and the more-than-human garden?
-You’ve followed the thread and you’re finally seeing the knot of entanglement.

 Resources